Šumadija: Early modern history

-Until the fall of the Serbian Despotate, the region was advanced, rich and well-populated.
-This stands out from the travellers that passed through Šumadija in that period.
-Many topographic names that have survived until today confirm old settlements, churches and monasteries (selište, crkvine, manastirine, kućerine, podrumine, varoševo, etc.), as does old graveyards and other traces.
+Until the fall of the Serbian Despotate, the region was advanced, rich, and well-populated.
+This fact stands out in the accounts of travellers who passed through Šumadija during that period.
+Many topographic names that have survived to this day confirm old settlements, churches, and monasteries (selište, crkvine, manastirine, kućerine, podrumine, varoševo, etc.), as do old graveyards and other traces.
 After the fall of the Despotate, opportunities changed.
-The Ottoman invasion and the events that took place in Šumadija up until the early 19th century were the primary cause for the population motion.
-Removing themselves ahead of the Ottomans, they left their homes, concealed themselves up in the mountains and ravines, or left in different directions.
-Settlements disappeared, the churches and monasteries were destroyed, and the population numbers constantly decreased.
+The Ottoman invasion and other events that took place in Šumadija up until the early 19th century were the primary causes of depopulation.
+Fleeing their homes ahead of the Ottomans, the Šumadinci concealed themselves in the mountains and ravines or departed in various directions.
+Settlements disappeared, the churches and monasteries were destroyed, and the population constantly decreased.
 One traveller, Gerlach, described the path from Batočina to Palanka: "I couldn't find no trace of settlements or culture, everywhere there is wasteland, not a single piece of land has been cultivated, there is not a single village".

-Pavle Bakić, who had estates on the Venčac, left between 1515 and 1522 "with a large group of people into Hungary".
-Schweiger, who passed through Serbia in 1577, among other things, said that he travelled from Kolar "[through] a deserted region, scarcely settled and badly processed, in three days not having seen more than five poor villages".
-In groups, or individually, families left their homeland and went in different directions, over (preko) the rivers, to Syrmia, Banat, Bačka and Slavonia, to Bosnia, and other regions.
-This flight lasted until the end of the 18th century, then again, after 1813.
-During the Austro-Turkish War (1787–91), in 1788, the population of the Šumadija villages Koraćice, Nemenikuća and Rogače fled preko.
-Among them were Milovan Vidaković, who described their way: "we are watching the villages through which and along which we passed, all are already covered in grass, not a living soul in them, all has gone; vineyards, gardens, flats, it's all empty and lying in weeds".
+Pavle Bakić, who had estates on the Venčac, left between 1515 and 1522 "with a large group of people into Hungary."
+Schweiger, who passed through Serbia in 1577, said that he travelled from Kolar "[through] a deserted region, scarcely settled and badly processed, in three days not having seen more than five poor villages."
+In groups or individually, families left their homeland and went in different directions, over (preko) the rivers to Syrmia, Banat, Bačka, and Slavonia; to Bosnia; and to other regions.
+This flight lasted until the end of the 18th century, then again after 1813.
+During the Austro-Turkish War (1787–91), in 1788, the residents of the Šumadija villages Koraćica, Nemenikuće, and Rogače fled preko.
+Among them were Milovan Vidaković, who wrote, "We are watching the villages through which and along which we passed, all are already covered in grass, not a living soul in them, all has gone; vineyards, gardens, flats, it's all empty and lying in weeds."
 More flights ensued after 1813.
-For example, the parents of activist Ilija Milosavljević-Kolarac fled preko with the rest of the peasants in 1813, to take shelter in front of the Ottoman army.
-In Orašac they crossed the Danube and settled in Crepaja, from where they later returned to their homes.
+For example, the parents of activist Ilija Milosavljević-Kolarac fled preko with the rest of the peasants in 1813 to hide from the Ottoman army.
+In Orašac, they crossed the Danube and settled in Crepaja, whence they later returned to their homes.